CHANTILLY2023/MAMIFNet/README.md

-## prediction maps, pretrained model, backbone model and datasets
+## Open-source schedule
-1. The prediction map can be downloaded at https://pan.baidu.com/s/1GhUNZ02qzGDXSfhE0tj2iw?pwd=ty3a .
+1. The prediction map can be downloaded at https://pan.baidu.com/s/1GhUNZ02qzGDXSfhE0tj2iw?pwd=ty3a.

 2. The pretrained model can be downloaded at https://pan.baidu.com/s/1P1zZpFGI0_74S5nofSjjRg?pwd=s3c4.